Teen Travel Network

 TTN Staff and Cell Phone Policy

-As positive role models, we expect all our staff to exhibit the same behavior we wish to see from students on our programs.
-When in front of students, staff will limit their cell phone use to work-related purposes and ensure students know the difference between work use and personal use.
+As positive role models, we expect all our staff to exhibit the same behavior we wish to see from travelers on our programs.
+When in front of travelers, staff will limit their cell phone use to work-related purposes and ensure students know the difference between work use and personal use.
 Staff are expected to have their phones on them at all times to ensure they are able to gain and give support as needed to run their program, to remain accessible to both TTN and families as needed.

 Cell Phone Policy and Fellowships (Arts & Letters Fellows in Photography or Videography Tracks)

 All Fellowship students will be held to the same standards of this policy.
 For Fellowship students, we strongly recommend they bring a point-and-shoot camera to supplement their Fellowship needs (in some cases, to capture a series of photos or video clips for their final Fellowship project), which will allow them to take their device to more locations/activities for photography than with a smartphone alone.
-Under this policy, all students can expect to have access to their phones at a minimum of one time every day.

 Other Teen Travel Network Policies